infor-design/enterprise-wc/doc/COMPONENTS.md

 #### Accessibility Guidelines

 Add detailed info on accessibility both from the point of view of how the component works with it and anything the developers should know.

+#### Methods / Events / Settings

 Only public methods, events and settings should be mentioned, no need to add anything else.
 Familiarize yourself with [every day types](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html).

 Example of a setting with an enum note that we try to use single line comments with the first letter capitalized:
 ```js